openigem/naics36/data/README.md

    <prefix>_dec.sym    - output, Sym declaration file with headers
 ```

+## Subdirectory: openigem

+Python code for the openigem module used by build_modhar_txt.py.

+## Subdirectory: p10a

+Working directory for building a set of GEMPACK header array files
+for a 10-period model.
+The dates of the periods are defined in the
+p10a.json.
+The input information is read from the directory
+above.

-## Txt and Inp files
+### Txt and Inp files

 These are output by build_modhar_txt.py.
 The TXT files contain data
 in a format suitable for MODHAR.
 The INP files are directives passed
 to MODHAR (GEMPACK STI files) to describe the processing that is
 required.

-## Sym Files
+### Sym Files

 These are declarations for the corresponding variables or parameters.
-In addition, there is a file of set declarations called sets.sym.
+The GEMPACK header codes are included.